Drake scores 4 TDs, Cardinals roll past Browns 38-24

 Cleveland’s Nick Chubb – who came in as the NFL’s leading rusher – finished with 127 yards on the ground.
 Mayfield completed 30 of 43 passes for 247 yards, two touchdowns and one interception.

-Arizona started with an impressive 10-play, 90-yard touchdown drive, slicing through Cleveland’s defense with the combination of Kenyan Drake’s runs and Larry Fitzgerald’s catches.
-The Cardinals scored on a 5-yard run by Drake, who caught the Browns’ defense off guard after catching an option pitch from Murray.
+They started the game with an impressive 10-play, 90-yard touchdown drive, slicing through Cleveland’s defense with the combination of Kenyan Drake’s runs and Larry Fitzgerald’s catches.
+Arizona scored on a 5-yard run by Drake, who caught the Browns’ defense off guard after catching an option pitch from Murray.

 Drake scored again on a 1-yard run to give Arizona a 14-0 lead early in the second quarter.